 If the data source does not provide the admission month, then beginning in the 1998 data, AMONTH is not present on the HCUP files.
 In the 1988-1997 data, AMONTH is retained on the HCUP files and is set to unavailable from source (.B).

 Uniform Values

-Variable Description Value Description
+Data element Description Value Value Description

 AMONTH Admission month 1-12 Admit month

-Missing
+- Missing

 .A Invalid

 .B Unavailable from source (coded in 1988-1997 data only)